geoext/geoext-docsrc/tutorials/quickstart.rst

 #.
 Download OpenLayers 2.10 or later from http://openlayers.org/.

 #.
-Download ExtJS 3.2 from `the ExtJS website <http://www.sencha.com/products/js/download.php>`_.
+Download the latest Ext 3.x from `the ExtJS website <http://www.sencha.com/products/extjs/download/>`_.

 #.
 Place both unpacked libraries in a directory that is published by your web
     server.
-For this tutorial, I will assume that this is the root of your web server, so that GeoExt.js is at http://localhost/GeoExt/lib/GeoExt.js and ext-all.js is at http://localhost/ext-3.2.1/ext-all.js.
+For this tutorial, I will assume that this is the root of your web server, so that GeoExt.js is at http://localhost/GeoExt/lib/GeoExt.js and ext-all.js is at http://localhost/ext-3.3.1/ext-all.js.
 I will also assume that your web page is stored at the root of the web server, e.g. http://localhost/quickstart.html.